DEFRA/rod-licensing/docker/README.md

 Volumes are stored in docker/volumes.
 If you find that the data in any of the containers are corrupted.
 Do a `docker system prune -a` then delete the data in the folders.
 E.g. if dynamodb doesn't allow you perform updates, run the prune command then delete the data folder in docker/volumes/localstack, leaving the README.md.
 Then rebuild and run the project.

-#### M1 Macbooks
+#### Docker authentication

 A recent upgrade to Docker Desktop caused the builds to stop working.
 Now, to successfully execute `npm run docker:build` or `npm run docker:build-dev`, it's necessary to set the `DOCKER_BUILDKIT` env var to `0`, then do a `docker login` with DEFRA creds.
 To avoid problems in the future, this should be set in `.zprofile`, `.bash_profile`, or whatever profile file is used for your shell execution environment.

-Docker login will have to be done in advance of any build.
+`docker login` will have to be done in advance of any build.
+It is recommended to [create an access token](https://hub.docker.com/settings/security) for CLI access.

 #### Production mode